Street Lighting Services

 Need help with SLIM?

 To learn more about what you can do in SLIM and how to easily manage your street lights, review our new user guide [PDF, 619 KB].

 Questions about your street light account?

 If you have any questions about your street light account or bill, contact us at 1 800 BCHYDRO (1 800 224 9376).

 BC Hydro's street light replacement program

-BC Hydro owns and maintains over 95,000 street lights attached to our poles and we recognize there is interest in the status of our conversion of these from high pressure sodium (HPS) and mercury vapor to LED street lights.
+BC Hydro owns and maintains over 95,000 street lights attached to our poles.
+Most of these street lights are high pressure sodium (HPS), with the rest made up of mercury vapor to LED street lights.